figaw/praqma.com/_services/consulting.md

 Software development is a challenging, chaotic endeavor.
 In the quest for survival and market success it is all too easy to focus on chopping the wood rather than sharpening the axe.
 Software is your business, sharpening axes is ours.
-We can help you identify, priotitize and remove the bottlenecks from your software development process.
+We can help you identify, prioritize and remove the bottlenecks from your software development process.
 We help our clients:

 * Remove manual and error prone processes